Theallkeeeymist/multi-agent-researcher-report-generator/README.md

 *(In progress — offline evaluation harness scoring faithfulness, completeness, and coherence against a fixed set of test questions, separate from the in-pipeline critic.
-Results to be added here.)*
+Results to be added)*